Dealers say GM customer anxiety rising, sales may take hit

 In January 2010, Toyota Motor Corp(7203.T) recalled nearly 2.6 million vehicles in the United States and Canada to fix sticky accelerator pedals.
 The recall and the controversy leading up to the decision punished sales.

 Less than two weeks after the recall, Toyota reported a 16 percent drop in January 2010 U.S. sales.
 Sales fell again in February before rebounding in March.
-Toyota’s U.S. market share still has not regained its peak of 17 percent, set in 2009.
+Still, the automaker’s U.S. market share hasn’t regained its peak of 17 percent, set in 2009.

 In contrast, GM’s numbers improved in March, the month after the first stages of the recall were announced.
 Dealers delivered 256,047 vehicles in the United States in March, fueling a 4 percent increase in total sales from year-ago levels.
 Retail sales were up 7 percent and GM said it gained retail market share.

-Overall, the auto market is in recovery mode, and a lot of dealership executives remain optimistic, including Brad Sowers, owner of Jim Butler Chevrolet in the St. Louis suburb of Fenton.
+Overall, the auto market is in recovery mode, and a lot of dealership executives, are staying optimistic, including Brad Sowers, owner of Jim Butler Chevrolet in the St. Louis suburb of Fenton.

 “I‘m still in the mode that it’s going to be a good year for us and the marketplace has cars that are 11 or 12 years old and rates are really low,” Sowers said.